guhan/zerotociso/docs/NETWORKTOPOLOGIES.md

 Hybrid topologies combine two or more different topologies.
 For example, a star-bus hybrid might have multiple star-configured networks connected via a bus.

-## Daisy Chain Topology:
-In a daisy chain topology (ring without the closed loop), devices are connected in sequence, one after the other.
-Data flows sequentially from one device to the next.
-A failure in any device can disrupt the entire chain.